 So, how does this work, exactly?

-Stop by Papercup Store, the charming, specialized bookshop in vibrant Mar Mikhael, to purchase your own “Shammet Hawa” for $200.
 The card is valid for 6 months from the purchase date.
-Your giftee only needs to email us to book his/her experience.
+Your giftee only needs to email us to book his/her stay or experience.

 Quality time, fresh air and beautiful encounters gathered into a single gift

-Many of the travelers who enjoyed their guesthouse experience wanted to give their loved ones the chance to do the same, so L’Hôte Libanais came up with a way to extend and share the experience: “Shammet Hawa” simplifies the process and turns time, fresh air and beautiful encounters into an actual gift you can offer.
+Many of the travellers who enjoyed their guesthouse experience wanted to give their loved ones the chance to do the same, so L’Hôte Libanais came up with a way to extend and share the experience: “Shammet Hawa” simplifies the process and turns time, fresh air and beautiful encounters into an actual gift you can offer.
 A single card, a single network; “Shammet Hawa”, gives access to all experiences available with L’Hôte Libanais and is the perfect gift for loved ones or colleagues at work.

 “Shammet Hawa” (or “sham hawa”, the verb) is a phrase a Lebanese child will take note of the very first time he/she visits the mountain family home, enjoys a day at the beach, or leans his/her head against a car window, pines and reeds passing by.
 It is a concept that literally means “to smell the air” but figuratively implies going for a stroll, a family outing, relaxing outdoors or enjoying downtime at home.
 Breathing stops being something unconscious and becomes a pleasure, an art: you don’t breathe; you smell the air’s perfume just like you would sip a glass of wine or savour a cool lemonade.